HyunsuYu/EasyTechToolUI/README.md

   <img alt="Static Badge" src="https://img.shields.io/badge/Feature-Item_View_List-red">
 </p>

+# Abstract
+Here's a strong reason to use EasyTechToolUI for your project:
+- You just have to use all the components as they are, or inherit and fill in a little bit of content
+- It provides convenient data buffers, utility methods, and properties considering flexibility in use
+- It allows easy access to each element from anywhere and helps to code that lowers strong bonds between codes

 # Usage
 > [!IMPORTANT]\
 > This project is for UI development in Unity.
 Informs that no other game engine supports it